Rick-Xia/ScienceSARU/tmr.md

 watch more episodes from the channel get inspired

-* prettify stats panel
+* prettify stats panel - OK
-* improve more on stats
+* improve more on stat - OK
+	- stats for operators
 * storing user's uplay id (default id)

 * cosplay nsfw (japanese)